 My interest in editing started in high school.
 During my junior and senior years, I had a talented and passionate English teacher who helped me realize my aptitude for English while instilling in me a love for the language.
 I also realized that pursuing a career in the broad area of English would bring me the most satisfaction and happiness in life.

 While on my mission in Puerto Rico, I was asked multiple times what I wanted to study when I returned home, to which I would respond, “English.”
 I got so many looks of confusion, and almost every time, people would ask, “What do you want to do with that?
 Teach?”
 At the time, I didn’t know the answer to that.
-But over time, based on my detail-oriented personality, I realized that editing would be the best fit to match my writing skills.
+But I soon realized, based on my detail-oriented personality, that editing would be the best fit to match my writing skills.
 And with the two skills together, I could achieve a fulfilling career.

 In my final semester, I interviewed with several quality companies, including Qualtrics, Nu Skin, dōTERRA, and Adobe, for writing or editing positions.
 After several months of hard work, I accepted the offer for my current position at Adobe.
 And it’s been incredible.

 During my time as an editor, I’ve gained extensive experience working with The Chicago Manual of Style, and I have a good knowledge of its contents.
-I’m able to quickly learn in-house style guides.
+I’m able to quickly learn in-house style guides and even create in-house style guides where they don’t exist.
 I’m proficient in onscreen editing and I’m well-acquainted with proofreading marks for editing on paper.
 I also have basic knowledge of Adobe InDesign, Illustrator, and Photoshop.
 Though I know that the editing field requires constant learning and adaptation, I feel prepared for any editing job.

 MY WRITING BACKGROUND